UCDNJJ/ucdnjj.github.io/_pages/data.markdown

 ## Data availability

-We are providing data starter kits on [Dropbox](https://www.dropbox.com/sh/edg0ua1u720kgt3/AAD0VaZpDiCCUzUEAUfKB7rha?dl=0) in `.h5ad` or modality specific formats.
+We are providing data starter kits on Amazon AWS S3 at s3://biccn-challenge in `.h5ad` or modality specific formats.
 Request for additional file formats for each modality will be considered!

+Using the AWS CLI you can easy download all data files (~130GB) with the following command:

+`aws s3 sync s3://biccn-challenge . --no-sign-request`

 For each of the four species you will find: